-- Almond flour– You must use blanched almond flour, not almond meal.
+- Almond flour.
+You must use blanched almond flour, not almond meal.
 The latter will not yield an ultra gooey brownie.

-- Cocoa powder– 100% unsweetened and Dutch processed cocoa powder.
+- Cocoa powder.
+100% unsweetened and Dutch processed cocoa powder.
 Be sure to sift the cocoa powder well, to ensure there are no clumps throughout.

-- Salt– Just a pinch to bring out the sweetness of all the other ingredients.
+- Salt.
+Just a pinch to bring out the sweetness of all the other ingredients.

-- Avocado– Overripe and mashed avocado.
+- Avocado.
+Overripe and mashed avocado.
 Only a little will be added to give extra fudginess.

-- Vanilla extract– A must for any good brownie recipe!
+- Vanilla extract.
+A must for any good brownie recipe!

-- Chocolate chips– Plenty of sugar free chocolate chips for mouthfuls of chocolate in every bite.
+- Chocolate chips.
+Plenty of sugar free chocolate chips for mouthfuls of chocolate in every bite.

 Start by adding your dry ingredients into a bowl and mix until combined.
 In a separate bowl, whisk together the coconut oil, mashed avocado, sweetener, and vanilla extract until smooth.
 Add the eggs in, one at a time, until combined.
 Next, gently add the dry ingredients into the wet ingredients and mix until just combined.
 Use a rubber spatula to fold through the chocolate chips.

-Now, transfer the batter into a lined 8 x 8-inch baking dish and bake at 180C/350F for 23-25 minutes, or until crisp on top.
+Now, transfer the batter into a lined 8 x 8-inch baking dish and bake for 23-25 minutes, or until crisp on top.
 Remove the brownies from the oven and let them cool in the pan completely, before slicing and serving.

-Tips to make the best low carb avocado brownies
+Tips to make the best recipe

 - You must mash your avocado very well, to ensure there are no clumps.
 If preferred, you can blend or add them to a food processor.

-- Do not overmix the brownies, as they will not have the cracky tops and fudgy centers.
+- Do not over-mix the brownies, as they will not have the cracky tops and fudgy centers.